 - ¼ cup of butter or coconut oil melted

-- Step 3 In a bowl mix the rolled oats, almond meal, rice malt syryp, cinnamon, and coconut oil/butter.
+- In a bowl mix the rolled oats, almond meal, rice malt syrup, cinnamon, and butter/coconut oil.
 Sprinkle the topping over the apples.

-- Step 5 Serve warm with cream or coconut cream.
+- Serve warm with cream, yoghurt or coconut yoghurt.

 - If you’re feeling adventurous mix it up a little.
 Throw in some berries with the apple…trust me, it’s super yum!